 If the location of CoreSync.exe is in a subfolder of the Windows folder for temporary files, then this mean that your system has been compromised to a Trojan Horse virus.

 The Trojan Horse viruses are pretty common online infections.
 Yet the majority of web users still don’t know much about these terrible threats.
 For instance, we have received a number of messages from users who have been infected with one of the new Trojan Horse variants called Core Sync.
 The users have been asking questions about how to deal with the infection and what to expect from it.
 That’s why we’ve come up with the current article and the removal guide that you can find below.
 But before you go to the instructions there, we suggest you read the information that follows to learn a bit more about what Trojans like Core Sync might be able to do.

 A key feature of all Trojan Horse viruses is the fact that they can hardly be detected by regular web users without the help of a strong security program.
 That’s what makes infections like Core Sync a preferred tool for any hacker or cybercriminal.
 As a matter of fact, a Trojan can go unnoticed for weeks, or maybe even months, so it’s great that you actually got to know about the presence of Core Sync on your computer.
 Sadly, we can’t tell you what kind of harm to expect from the infection since one of the qualities of the Trojans has to do with their versatility.
 With the help of a program like Core Sync, a hacker can do anything from data theft and espionage to total system destruction, and more.

 The CoreSync Virus

 And as soon as you successfully remove Core Sync from your computer, it would be wise to take appropriate precautions to prevent potential future infections.
 You can start by getting your device updated with all the latest updates and by installing an antivirus or an anti-malware program of good quality.
 Another important aspect of having a virus-free computer is making sure you don’t visit questionable web locations and keep away from spam, emails from unknown senders, and suspicious attachments.

-If you have a Mac virus, please use our How to remove Ads on Mac guide to deal with the infection.
+If Core Sync has infected your Mac computer, please use our How to remove Ads on Mac guide to deal with the infection.

 WARNING!
 READ CAREFULLY BEFORE PROCEEDING!

-Once you determine the dangerous processes, right click on each of them and select Open File Location.
+Once you determine the dangerous processes, right click on each of them individually and select Open File Location.
 Then scan the files in that location with our free online virus scanner to check if they really are malicious:

-Type msconfig in the search field and hit enter.
-A window will pop-up:
+Then, open the System Configuration by typing msconfig in the search field and pressing enter.